Allocation of Funding

 - The Elizabeth Woodville School has designated Information and Guidance (IAG) offering PPm students priority in accessing careers guidance, assistance with job applications and information from potential future employers.

-- Lead teachers in key subject areas are employed with a remit for PPm; there are two in mathematics, two in English and one in Science.
+- Lead teachers in key subject areas are employed with a remit for PPm; there is one in mathematics, one in English and one in Science.
 Lead teachers are able to develop pedagogical practices, so that all PPm students will receive differentiated learning in their lessons.
-They will also lead on and deliver research projects within the school based on wider literature research, to explore and share best-practice.
+They will also lead on and deliver aspects of Teaching and Learning to improve best practice across the school.

-- All subjects will create an action plan with a focus on feedback and DIRT strategies to further improve the progress of PPM students.
+- All subjects will create and update, after every Progress Point, an action plan with a focus on strategies to further improve the progress of PPm students.

 - For students in years 7 and 8, there is a designated person who works with English and Maths to ensure the delivery of literacy and numeracy skills during base group time.

-- Year 11 PP students will receive additional 1-1 tuition by mathematics tutors to help them achieve their goal
+- Year 11 PPm students will receive additional 1-1 tuition and small group work led by mathematics tutors to help them achieve their goal / target

 - English tutors will be employed to work with students in years 10 and 11 in preparation for their examinations